adam0x7/beragovernance-guide/README.md

 Follow these steps to submit your proposal using our provided script:

+1. Git clone this repository
+2. Copy and paste the .env.example file into your own .env file
-1. Deploy your Incentive Token if you haven't already (standard ERC20 token).
+3. Deploy your Incentive Token if you haven't already (standard ERC20 token).

-2. Update the `.env` file with the address of your token and other necessary variables:
+4. Update the `.env` file with the address of your token and other necessary variables:

    ```
    RPC=<Your RPC URL>